Beakerboy/sqlsrv/README.txt

+INSTALLATION

   Drop the driver Folder into the root of your Drupal installation.

-Drop the mssql library in \drivers\lib\Drupal\Driver\Database\sqlsrv.
+  Drop the PhpMssql library in \drivers\lib\Drupal\Driver\Database\sqlsrv inside a folder named mssql, so that you end up with files such as:

+  \drivers\lib\Drupal\Driver\Database\mssql\src\Connection.php
+  \drivers\lib\Drupal\Driver\Database\mssql\src\Scheme.php
+  \drivers\lib\Drupal\Driver\Database\mssql\src\Utils.php
+  ...

   You can get a copy from here: http://www.drupalonwindows.com/en/content/phpmssql

-After setting up Drupal you will need to manually INSTALL the MSSQL server module.
-To do so go to admin/modules.

-Installing the module is recommended because, among other things, it deployes drupal specific optimizations for the database.

 UDPATING THE DRIVER

   To update the driver you will need to manually copy the \drivers\lib\Drupal\Driver\Database\sqlsrv folder and to manually update the PhpMssql library when updates are available.

+  Using Drupal's update module will only update the sqlsrv module, but not the driver.